 Hot pinks rock, especially when mixed in with dark ethnic prints.
 Don’t be afraid of wearing pink.
 There are so many ways to wear it, you can make the color your own.

 Hermes got carried away with this wonderful display.
-A robot in pale pink is irresistible.
+A robot in pale pink is irresistible, if a robot can wear pink this spring, so can you. .
 But then Hermes has the best displays.